 Various articles among the ones already mentioned that had interviewed family members explained that it wasn’t a choice to inflict cruel punishment; rather, it was a matter of desperation and lack of other choices.
 Medical treatment often isn’t available, and even if there are practitioners, there aren’t meds.

 The authors of the paper in Psychiatric Bulletin commented that what they witnessed in Pakistan was like a zoo, except the animals were the ones that were free.
 Maybe the animals get a barn of some sort to go into in inclement weather.
 The “crazy” people get left outside.

 I can wrap my head around the idea that, especially if someone is living in a remote village, people would believe the cultural lore that being “crazy” results from possession by evil spirits, and religious leaders are the best ones to deal with it.

 The chaining is a whole other matter.
 It’s so profoundly dehumanizing, especially since it’s not just to manage acute agitation.
 Imagine how destroyed someone’s soul (in any sense of the word) would be after 10 years chained to a tree.
-Maja at Lampelina was talking this morning about being open about mental illness or keeping to the shadows for safety.
-Imagine how these poor people feel, knowing that if they don’t crouch as small as they can in the darkness of the shadows, chains may await them.
+How must these poor people feel, knowing that if they don’t crouch as small as they can in the darkness of the shadows, chains may await them?

 There are really no words.
 Our brothers and sisters deserve better from humanity.